hashicorp/consul/website/source/docs/agent/dns.html.md

 The agent query is designed to return IP information about the local Consul agent.
 The IP information returned is the DNS answer for the local node name.
 This does in fact send a DNS query from the local instance to the Consul Server Quorum.
-The result is the IP informaiton that any other service would receive for the local Consul agent (this is most commonly the IPv4 bind address).
+The result is the IP information that any other service would receive for the local Consul agent (this is most commonly the IPv4 bind address).
 The only valid agent lookup is `agent.consul`.
 If anything other than that is received an SOA record is returned.